 How can I fix the SSL error message?

-To fix this error, check that the domain name on the SSL certificate matches your website’s URL.
+To fix this error, check that the domain name on the SSL certificate matches the website’s URL.
 Look for spelling errors, ensure the correct subdomain is included, and verify the coverage scope of the certificate.
 Update or renew the certificate if necessary.

 What are the common causes of SSL certificate errors?